Fall Prevention in The Elderly – High Risk for Falls?

 Living Area

-I know that’s easier said than done.
-We downsized four years ago and even after all the things we sold and gave away, we still put boxes in the attic.
-Those boxes haven’t been touched in four years now…..so how important were they after all?
+I know decluttering can be a challenge—trust me!
+We downsized six years ago, and even after all the things we sold or gave away, we still ended up putting boxes in the attic.
+Those boxes haven’t been touched in years, which really makes you wonder—how important were they after all?

 Floors

-- Electrical plugins that are in the floor, keep any cords out of the walkway.
+- Electrical plugins on the floor, keep any cords out of the walkway.

-- Position furniture so that you can move around freely and not have to zig-zag through a maze of tables and furniture.
-Downsize remember.
+- Position your furniture to allow for clear, open pathways, so you can move around freely without zig-zagging through a maze of tables and chairs.
+Remember, downsizing helps!

 - Keep walkways free and uncluttered.